FairwindsOps/rbac-manager/docs/aws.md

 Although we no longer need to understand which AWS IAM users can assume specific IAM roles.
 To understand what a user has access to in Kubernetes, you still need to understand what IAM users have been mapped to which usernames, then what roles are bound to those Kubernetes users.
 Although this is simpler, it still requires understanding 2 different sets of config.

 ## Mapping All Users in an AWS Account Automatically
-If you like the above approach, but would prefer to just map all IAM users automatically to RBAC users, there's a configuration option for that as well:
+If you like the above approach, but would prefer to just map all IAM users automatically to RBAC users, there's an [aws-iam-authenticator configuration](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) option for that as well:

 ```yaml
 mapAccounts: